-In December 2007, the FASB issued SFAS No. 141 (revised 2007), Business Combinations, ("SFAS 141R"), which changes how business combinations are accounted for and will impact financial statements both on the acquisition date and in subsequent periods.
-SFAS 141R is effective January 1, 2009, and will be applied prospectively.
-The impact of adopting SFAS 141R will depend on the nature and terms of future acquisitions.
+Effective January 1, 2009, the Company adopted the provisions relating to the accounting for business combinations as required by the Business Combinations Topic of the Codification.
+These provisions will impact its financial statements both on the acquisition date and in subsequent periods and will be applied prospectively.
+The impact of adopting these provisions will depend on the nature and terms of future acquisitions.